Nephrotic syndrome secondary to lupus nephritis

 0 images remaining

-Severe generalised fluid overload (pleural effusions, pericardial effusion, large volume ascites, subcutaneous oedema).
+Severe generalized fluid overload (pleural effusions, pericardial effusion, large volume ascites, subcutaneous edema).
 Right renal vein thrombosis.
 These findings can be seen in nephrotic syndrome - consider urinalysis.

-Two hypodense with peripheral enhnacement liver lesions likely represent haemangiomata.
+Two hypodense with peripheral enhnacement liver lesions likely represent hemangiomata.
 No clear evidence of malignancy.

 Initial blood tests showed hypoalbuminemia (6 g/L) and anemia (Hb 92 g/L).
 Urinalysis performed after the CT showed a protein concentration of 4.92 g/L (protein/creatinine ratio 593).
 Together with the severe fluid overload seen on CT, these findings are diagnostic of nephrotic syndrome.
 Nephrotic syndrome is known to cause a hypercoagulable state, and it is a common cause of renal vein thrombosis.
 The patient was subsequently diagnosed with SLE and lupus nephritis (positive ANA and anti-dsDNA, weak positive ENA and Anti-Sm).